zatarain/jarnik/README.md

 * *The build system won't never require any dependency to run persé.*
 * Installation of the build system by only running the shell built
 * The developer will be able to create a new project folder
-* Importing repositories from git sources like bitbucket/lattephp through public ssh key.
+* Importing legos from git sources like bitbucket/lattephp through public ssh key.
 * Build the “legos” needed to deploy in one environment.
-* Perform unit testing over the repositories.
+* Perform unit testing over the legos.
 * Clean the “legos” already created before.
-* Attach project repositories to environments performing overrides in the environment.
+* Attach project legos to environments performing overrides in the environment.
-* Update project repositories in attached environments.
+* Update project legos in attached environments.
-* Detach an environment to the project repositories, undoing the overrides in order to return to the original environment state.
+* Detach an environment to the project legos, undoing the overrides in order to return to the original environment state.
 * Provide a short way to release changes, that implies building, testing and attaching/updating and environment.
-* Remove repositories from the project in safe way.
+* Remove legos from the project in safe way.
 * Post a Code Review with the latest and non-merged commits generating a pull request.
 * Provide a way to set the dependency graph to work.
-* List all the repositories in the project.
+* List all the legos in the project.
 * Provide a way to check the code style.
 * Provide a way to sanitize the source code before build.
-* Provide a way to run a shell command over the repositories.
+* Provide a way to run a shell command over the legos.
 * Provide a way to remove the build system from the host.
 * Provide a way to upgrade the build system.
 * All subcommands must be accept parameter in *NIX CLI way and Windows CLI way, we mean prefixed with dash “`-`” and slash “`/`” respectively, when the parameter needs be explicitly named.